-#Due to the diverse nature of the business operations and products/services of the Company, it is not feasible to determine the physical output for the calculation of waste Intensity.
+Due to the diverse nature of the business operations and produc utput for the calculation of waste Intensity.

-Waste is accounted for at the time of disposal and therefore waste disposed has been considered as waste generated.
+[^]Waste is accounted for at the time of disposal and therefore waste disposed has been considered as waste generated.

 10. Briefly describe the waste management practices adopted in your establishments.
 Describe the strategy adopted by your Company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.